Congratulations to the thousands of swimmers who took part in the 2019 Children with Cancer UK Swim Serpentine. We hope you had a great swim.

 (800m option if slower than 45 min per mile pace)

-Keep an eye on the Swim Serpentine Facebook page for up-to-date water temp in the build up to the event.
+Keep an eye on the Children with Cancer UK Swim Serpentine Facebook page for up-to-date water temp in the build up to the event.

 We are happy for people even with serious medical conditions to swim, but only with their GP’s and/or specialist’s agreement.
-If this applies to you, please send us details of your condition and the treatment with your name and swimming number.
-Address the envelope to Medical Director, mark it ‘confidential’ and send it to:
+If this applies to you, please send us details of your condition and the treatment with your name and swimming number to helpdesk

 We cannot give individual swimmers advice but are happy to advise your GP.

-The Swim Serpentine course will be clearly marked by large buoys, and a water safety team is on hand to assist any swimmers on the day if needed.
+The Children with Cancer UK Swim Serpentine course will be clearly marked by large buoys, and a water safety team is on hand to assist any swimmers on the day if needed.
 All swimmers should complete their chosen distance in full while training in a pool.